zhanzhenzhen/fus-ext/README.md

 repeat, break
 =============

 If the iterator returns `break` then it means to jump out of the loop, similar to JS's `break`, but different in essence.
 Here `break` is an expression, and only capable of cancelling the remaining cycles, not capable of cancelling the remaining part of the function.
-If `break` then the `repeat` function returns `break`。This example is a loop, from 0 to 9, but it will jump out on 5:
+If `break` then the `repeat` function returns `break`.
+This example is a loop, from 0 to 9, but it will jump out on 5:

 ```fus
 repeat[10, i ->